 But some would argue that science is not a proper analogy since we have all seen the value of it in technological advances, cures and vaccines that push back horrible pestilences.
 We have undeniable proof that science, when used properly, works.
 Just look at the results.

 However, the same can be said for Christianity.
-When people really put biblical principles to work, the results are spectacular: Mother Teresa.
-William Booth, who founded the Salvation Army, an organization that operates in in 126 countries, running charity shops, shelters for the homeless, providing disaster relief and humanitarian aid to developing countries.
-Corrie Ten-Boom, whose family hid Jews in Nazi-occupied Denmark, resulting in their arrest and the deaths of Ten-Boom’s father and sister in concentration camps.
-After the war, Ten-Boom went back and preached forgiveness to demoralized Germans, including those who had participated in Nazi atrocities.
-It was Christians who started the first hospitals to help the sick and injured.
+When people really put biblical principles to work, the results are spectacular: Mother Teresa of Calcutta; William Booth, founder of the Salvation Army, whose services include charity shops, shelters for the homeless, disaster relief and humanitarian aid to developing countries, and which, in this age of sham charities, ensures that 84 percent of its revenues actually reach the intended recipients; Corrie Ten-Boom, whose family hid Jews in Nazi-occupied Denmark, resulting in their arrest and the deaths of Ten-Boom’s father and sister in concentration camps.
+After the war, Ten-Boom went back and extended forgiveness to demoralized Germans, including those who had actually participated in Nazi atrocities; early American Christians, who started the first hospitals to help the sick and injured.

 There is a nearly inexhaustible list of benefits Christians have conferred on humanity.
 The skeptic, however, prefers to remember the bad things Christians have done.
 Jonestown has been called a massacre.
 But was it?
 Jim Jones was guilty of glaring abuse, but did he actually take the power of choice away from his flock, or did the people give it?
 We can rail against brainwashing all we want, but can anyone ever really deprive us of the power to choose?
 No. Jonestown was a mass suicide.
 I am convinced that each of those 909 people heard God whispering to them — perhaps right up to the moment they swallowed the Kool-Aid.